 Britain and France had been at war for twelve years when James Gillray created what is now considered to be his most notable caricature – The Plumb-Pudding in Danger; – or – State Epicures taking un Petit Souper.
-With only a brief moment of amity between the two great European powers – the year-long Peace of Amiens – Britain was anxious as she anticipated an invasion from France.
+With only a brief moment of amity between the two great European powers – the Peace of Amiens in 1802 which lasted little over a year – Britain was anxious as she anticipated an invasion from France.
 France desperately needed time to recuperate from the economic chaos which followed years of continuous warfare.
 In Britain, society was becoming increasingly restive – understanding that naval supremacy alone could not defeat the French.

 The fervent opposition between naval power and land supremacy is one of the most striking features of this satire.
-Pitt’s fork plunges into the Atlantic as though a trident, paring half of the globe away – including the lucrative West Indies – reaffirming Britain’s intention to monopolise world trade and develop her colonial empire.
-Napoleon’s fork dives over Hanover, his eyes fixed on Europe; the homeland of the British Monarchy, occupied by France since 1803.
+Pitt’s fork, a trident symbol of the god of the seas Poseidon, plunges into the Atlantic paring half of the globe away – including the lucrative West Indies – reaffirming Britain’s intention to monopolise world trade and develop her colonial empire.
+Napoleon’s fork, a bident symbolic of Pluto god of the underworld, dives over Hanover, as his eyes fix on the homeland of the British Monarchy occupied by France since 1803.

 Notably, there is an uncharacteristic display of balance between the two figures.
 Gillray has not explicitly displayed bias in favour of the Prime Minister and there is no unequivocal display of British Supremacy.
 Before Pitt, a gold plate is emblazoned with the Royal Arms whilst his chair is embroidered with the Lion Rampant, and in front of Napoleon, a plate is etched with the Imperial Crown and his chair bears the Imperial Eagle clutching a liberté cap.
 The plumes of Napoleon’s hat have also been carefully coiffed by Gillray, to evoke the plumage of the French cockerel.